-All Uckfield college students have a college Google account giving them access to a wide range of applications including the GSuite of Apps.
-Additionally they are given unlimited storage for files, email and photographs as well as access to range of other IT services including excellent learning content subscription services (e.g GCSE POD, DISCOVERY EDUCATION, MY MATHS, KERBOODLE).
-There is site wide superfast WiFi for students to use and specialist wired computer labs including 2 suites of IMacs loaded with specilaist media and music software.
+All Uckfield College students have a college Google account giving them access to a wide range of applications including the GSuite of Apps.
+Additionally, they are given unlimited storage for files, email and photographs as well as access to a range of other IT services including excellent learning content subscription services (e.g GCSE POD, DISCOVERY EDUCATION, MY MATHS, KERBOODLE).
+There is site-wide superfast WiFi for students to use and specialist wired computer labs including 2 suites of iMacs loaded with specialist media and music software.

-It is vital that students use of all of our IT Systems responsibly and safely and so we insist that each student adheres to the Uckfield College Acceptable Use Policy.
+It is vital that students use all of our IT systems responsibly and safely and so we insist that each student adheres to the Uckfield College Acceptable Use Policy.

 Chromebooks for learning at Uckfield College